s4eee/s4eee/README.md

 - 💻 I love building projects and exploring new ideas through code

-- 💰 Interested in **FinTech**, investing and technology-driven solutions
+- 💰 Interested in investing and technology-driven solutions

 - 🌱 Currently learning **Web Development and App Development**